 Students are expected to read assigned chapters in the text prior to class to facilitate deep discussion and understanding of the concepts.
-Students should have at least a four function calculator for math problems.
+Students should have at least a four-function calculator for math problems.
 The course may utilize images, presentations, lab presentations, group discussion, and other methods of teaching.
 Students will be expected to read and critically evaluate relevant journal articles.
-Student journals of relevant coursework will be used throughout the course.
+Students will use clinical experiences and apply to learning objectives.
 Electronic devices with Wi-Fi capability are encouraged for participation and access to Brightspace.
+Students will need a computer with a webcam to take exams using Respondus Lockdown.
+If a computer does not have a built-in webcam, students will need to acquire one prior to the first exam.